 The project is the brainchild of South African producer Eben Sadie -maker of Columella-, German businessman Dominik A. Huber and local grower Jaume Sabaté.
 Sadie and Huber had both previously dabbled in the area, but the new partnership encouraged a new vision and a different approach in the cellar.

-The vins de costers range includes two very different Carignan single varietals: Arbossar (€53, north facing own vineyard, fresh and balsamic) and Dits del Terra (€53, south facing vineyard, grippy structure and mineral notes); and the white Pedra de Guix (€53, 80% white Garnacha, Macabeo and Pedro Ximénez), which ably combines structure and good acidity.
-The two top wines come from high altitude vineyards: Les Tosses (€180, 100% Carignan), which they own and produces a very mineral wine suitable for long aging; and Les Manyes (€180, 100% Garnacha), from red clay soils on the Montsant mountain producing a deeply elegant, pure and aromatic wine with a spectacularly long finish.
+The vins de costers range includes two very different Cariñena wines: fresh and balsamic Arbossar (€55, from a north-facing own vineyard) and grippy and mineral Dits del Terra (€55, south-facing vineyard).
+In terms of whites, Pedra de Guix (€53, 80% white Garnacha, Macabeo and Pedro Ximénez from mixed soils) is slightly oxidative and has volume on the palate.
+The two premium wines come from high-altitude vineyards: Les Tosses (€180, 100% Carignan), which is owned by Terroir al Limit and produces a very mineral wine suitable for long aging; and Les Manyes (€180, 100% Garnacha), from red clay soils on the Montsant mountain producing a deeply elegant, pure and aromatic wine with a spectacularly long finish.